 Dances are held as an extension of the school’s physical education and HALT! program.
 The purpose is to promote physical activity and positive socialization.
-Dances are held for seventh grade andeighth grade students only.
+Dances are held for seventh grade andeighth grade learners only.
 Guests may not attend.
 The dances are sponsored by school organizations and run from 7:00 – 9:30 P.M.
 There are safety rules in place that govern all dances.

 Chaperones may refuse entry to or remove any person from a dance at their discretion.

-Students with outstanding detentions may not attend dances until their obligations are met.
+Learners with outstanding detentions may not attend dances until their obligations are met.

 The following information describes the different types of detention used at the middle school.